hikari-py/hikari/CONTRIBUTING.md

 Nox is similar to tox, but uses a pure Python configuration instead of an INI based configuration.
 Nox and tox are both tools for generating virtual environments and running commands in those environments.
-Examples of usage include installing, configuring, and running flake8; running py.test, et cetera.
+Examples of usage include installing, configuring, and running flake8, running pytest, etc.

 You can check all the available nox commands by running `nox -l`.

-Before commiting we recomend you to run `nox` to run all important pipelines and make sure the pipelines wont fail.
+Before committing we recommend you to run `nox` to run all important pipelines and make sure the pipelines won't fail.

-You may run a single pipeline with `nox -s name` or multiple pipelines with `nox --sessions name1 name3 name9`.
+You may run a single pipeline with `nox -s name` or multiple pipelines with `nox -s name1 name3 name9`.

 # Pipelines

 We have several jobs to ensure that the code is at its best that in can be.

 This includes:
-  - `install`
-    - Test installation.
-  - `flake8`
-    - Linting.
-  - `mypy`
-    - Type checking.
-  - `safety`
+  - `test`
+    - Run tests and installation of the package on different OS's and python versions.
-    - Vulnerability checking.
+  - `linting`
+    - Linting (`flake8`), type checking (`mypy`), and safety (`safety`).
-  - `twemoji-mapping`
+  - `twemoji`
     - Force test all discord emojis.
   - `pages`
     - Generate webpage + documentation.

 All jobs will need to succeed before anything gets merged.

-Note that this rule may be skipped for `twemoji-mapping` if the problem is caused by a change Discord have made to their mapping.
+Note that this rule may be skipped for `twemoji` if the problem is caused by a change Discord have made to their mapping.